CorkSport Built Engine

 Why You Should Service Your Oil Catch Can

-ย ย ย Even though oil/gas takes really cold temperatures to freeze, water vapors still make it into the system which most definitely can freeze. ย The last thing you want is to have your oil catch can no longer able to catch the nasty vapors the engine puts off. ย
+ย ย ย Even though oil/gas takes really cold temperatures to freeze, water vapors still make it into the system, which can most definitely freeze. ย The last thing you want is to have your oil catch no longer able to catch the nasty vapors the engine puts off. ย

-If you have a frozen can, those will pass by the baffle and make it into the intake. ย Make sure to drain that OCC, and continue to drain it every time you change your oil. ย As long as you do that, there should be no problem with having your catch can freeze, or getting too dirty. ย
+If you have a frozen can, those will pass by the baffle and make it into the intake. ย Ensure to drain that OCC, and continue to drain it every time you change your oil. ย As long as you do that, there should be no problem with having your catch freeze or getting too dirty. ย

-Be sure to check in with us and see other tips and tricks for your Mazda.
+Check-in with us and see other tips and tricks for your Mazda.

-Keep on driving Mazda fam!
+Keep on driving Mazda, fam!

 Looking to add some Extra Excitement to your Mazdaspeed?